hats-np/avis-imgv/README.md

 ## Import Library

-You can import your image library with `avis-imgv --import <path>`.
+You can recursively import your image library with `avis-imgv --import <path>`.
 Images are also imported every time you open a new directory.
 This will allow you to search your images using their exif data.

 ## Color Management